Presenter: Dr Janet Mazenier

 Date:

-This session will run from 10:00 am - 12:00 pm and include a tea / coffee break.
+This Creative Arts Workshop will run on Monday 20th July from 10:00 am - 12:00 pm and include a tea / coffee break.

 About the expert

-Janet Mazenier
+Dr Janet Mazenier

-Janet Mazenier is a contemporary visual artist whose practice engages with place, time, affect, world-bending, and materiality.
+Dr Janet Mazenier is a contemporary visual artist whose practice engages with place, time, affect, world-bending, and materiality.
 Her drawn paintings are characterised by texturally rich, excavated, and striated surfaces that evoke ancientness, the hidden, the unseen, and the ephemeral.

 In 2025, she led an international collective called Meitheal (an Irish term for people who support each other to bring in the harvest)—a collaboration born of time spent at the Burren College of Art in County Clare, Ireland.
 The collective includes world-building-bending women from Scotland, Spain, the United States, Ireland, and Aotearoa New Zealand.
 The collective's work, Faultlines, was exhibited at the Sluice World Building exhibition in Seyðisfjörður, Iceland, in May, with a focus on inclusivity, art-making, and shared joy.